-- Action: The name and description of the recommended action.
+- Action: Name and description of the recommended action.

-- Status: The status of the recommended action.
+- Status: Status of the recommended action.
 Values are Not started, In progress, Saved for later, or Completed.

 - Required or optional: Whether the recommended action is required or optional for insider risk management features to function as expected.